NathanKewley/Japanese/Grammar/verb-casual-negation.md

 ## Goadn Verbs

 For our Godan verbs, we will be using another one of our vowel 'steps.'
-This time, we use the 'a' step.
-So the vowel of the last character will change to 'a,' and then negative ない will be added.
+This time, we use the `a step`.
+So the vowel of the last character will change to `a` and then negative `ない` will be added.

 ```text
 書く → 書かない